-When conducting operations maintain or restore public security, law and order - namely law enforcement operations - State officials can resort to a variety of measures, including, under stringent conditions, the use of force.
-The term "use of force" is often defined under national law.
-However, it is generally understood as any physical constraint imposed on a person, ranging from physical restraint by hand or with a restraining device to use of firearms or other weapons.
+When conducting operations to maintain or restore public security, law and order - namely law enforcement operations - state officials can resort to a variety of measures, including, under stringent conditions, the use of force.
+The term "use of force" is often defined under national law; however, it is generally understood as any constraint imposed on a person in exercising law enforcement functions, ranging from physical restraint by hand or with a restraining device (like handcuffs), through "less lethal" weapons - like batons, tear gas, electroshock weapons (commonly known as tasers) and rubber bullets - to using firearms and other potentially lethal force.
 Force may be used only if other means remain ineffective or without any promise of achieving the intended result.
-This is an important consideration when resorting to the use of lethal or potentially lethal force in order to respect the right to life.
+This is an important consideration when resorting to any use of force, but even more to the use of lethal or potentially lethal force, which must remain a measure of last resort in order to respect the right to life.